-It’s not technically cats that you need to be worried during pregnancy – it’s more to do with their kitty litter.
+It’s not technically cats that you need to be worried about during pregnancy – it’s more to do with their kitty litter.

 Cat’s faeces can give you a dangerous infection called Toxoplasmosis.